moiot/gravity/docs/2.0/04-outputs-en.md

 mode = 2
 # Property object name, valid when mode is 1.
 property-name = "studentDetail"
-# Attribute prefix, valid when mode is 2.
+# Attribute prefix, can be ignored when mode is 1.
 property-pre = "sd_"

 # columns convert strategy